thetillhoff/temingo/README.md

 <!--
 TODO
 - write unit tests for temingo and fileIO
-- Write a comment/description for each method (temingo and fileIO)
-- allow to override `meta.yaml` filename via cli flag
 - Move fileIO into dedicated git-repo

 - pass global variables like datetime (globally equal renderTime only)